DDieterich/DTGen/trunk/src/README.txt

 f900.sql           - APEX export of the GUI source for DTGen generate.pkb       - Used by install.sql
 generate.pks       - Used by install.sql
-install.sql        - Installs DTGen in an Oracle database install_db.sql     - Used by install.sql
+install_db.sql     - Used by install.sql
-obj_uninstall.sql  - Uninstalls DTGen's Database Objects
-uninstall.sql      - Uninstalls the DTGen User
+sys_install.sql    - Installs DTGen User and DTGen Database Objects sys_uninstall.sql  - Uninstalls the DTGen User uninstall_db.sql   - Uninstalls DTGen's Database Objects

 DTGen Installation: